TelegramBots/book/src/2/reply-markup.md

 {{#include ../../Examples/2/ReplyMarkup.cs:callback-buttons}}
 ```

 > Callback data string can be up to 64 bytes.
-You can construct them explicitly via `InlineKeyboardButton.WithCallbackData`
+You can construct them explicitly via `new InlineKeyboardButton(..., "data")`

 ### URL buttons